MadelineMurray/pantheon/docs/Permissions/Permissioning-Overview.md

 of your node (that is, the resources under your control).
 For example, customers that can access your node.

 Local permissioning doesn't require co-ordination with the rest of the network and you can act immediately to protect your node.
-Your rules are not enforced in new blocks.
+Your rules are not enforced in blocks produced by other nodes.

 ### Onchain